WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 \end{lemma}

 \begin{proof}
 As a system $S$ gains more users the throughput of the system, $T(S)$ increases, per (Lemma~\ref{LemTxn}).
 By (Axiom~\ref{AxCompPow}), the number of individuals capable of handling that throughput decreases.
-Since $S$ starts out decentralized, there does not exist a single entity controlling who the participants are, and therefore some users who previously chose to play the role consensus participants are no longer able.
+Since $S$ starts out decentralized, there does not exist a single entity controlling who the participants are, and therefore some users who previously chose to play the role consensus participants are no longer able to process messages fast enough to participate in consensus.
 Therefore $C(S)$ decreases as well.
 \end{proof}

 \begin{lemma}